George Dunbar, 10th Earl of March: Battles

-In 1401 he made a wasteful inroad into Scotland, and in June 1402 he was victorious against a small Scottish force at the Battle of Nesbit Moor.
+Dunbar accompanied Henry IV on his lacklustre invasion of Scotland in 1400.
+The following year he made a wasteful inroad into Scotland, and in June 1402, he was victorious against a small Scottish force at the Battle of Nesbit Moor.
 At the subsequent Battle of Homildon Hill he again fought on the English side.

 In the summer of 1403 the Percies declared open revolt against King Henry IV and raised their standard of revolt at Chester.
 A plan was hatched to seize the King's son, the young Prince of Wales, at Shrewsbury.
 The plan was foiled by the extreme speed with which Henry IV moved once he heard details of the revolt.
 "Egged on by his very competent and energetic ally, the renegade Scotsman, George Dunbar", he drove his men across the Midlands towards Shrewsbury, raising more troops as he went.
 The Battle of Shrewsbury took place on 21 July 1403, with Dunbar fighting on the side of Henry IV.
 It was a royal victory and the revolt was, for the moment, over.